parthpatne/microsoft-teams-precompiled-apps-poll/README.md

     * developer.websiteUrl
     * developer.privacyUrl
     * developer.termsOfUseUrl
-1. Zip all the content in the PreCompiledApp folder and name the zip file as "MSTeamsPoll.zip".
+1. Zip all the content in the PreCompiledApp folder and name the zip file as `MSTeamsPoll.zip`.

 Note: Make sure you do not change to file structure of the PreCompiledApp folder, with no new nested folders.